 When This Medicine Should Not Be Used

-You should not use this medicine if you or your child have had an allergic reaction to levocetirizine or cetirizine.
+Do not use this medicine if you have had an allergic reaction to levocetirizine or cetirizine.
 Do not use this medicine if you have end-stage kidney disease or if you are on dialysis treatment.
-Do not use this medicine if your child (6 months to 11 years of age) has kidney disease.
+Do not give this medicine to children 6 months to 11 years of age with kidney disease.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.This medicine is usually taken in the evening.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

 If a dose is missed:

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.